In summer, there are endless fantastic things to do in Vancouver BC. Here’s our list of 17 favourite summer activities in Vancouver!

 Is Vancouver the best city in the world?
 We’ll leave that question to the pollsters (who overwhelmingly say yes).
 All we can tell you is that when the sun is shining, it’s the best city we’ve ever visited.
 We never get tired of the mountains, the ocean, the beer, the coffee… but I’m getting ahead of myself.

-17 Things to Do in Vancouver BC this Summer
+17 Things to Do in Vancouver BC in the Summer

 1. Ride a Bike